-Sometimes, I get an inquiry like this: “I’m interested in your Telecommuting Proposal Package, but will it work for me if I’m moving to a distant city?”
-The answer is yes, the Package is adaptable to that situation.
+The answer is Yes, the package is adaptable to that situation.
 Jonathan Crane, who got approval to work 1800 miles from the main office, is a good example.

 I had to tailor the proposal for my needs because I’m moving across the country.
 The response was overwhelmingly positive: I was granted full time telecommuting…[and] I received special compliments for the proposal as it addressed the concerns of the CFO directly, and that’s what really sealed the deal.
 Jonathan Crane, Royalty Analyst

-Find more inspiring examples just below this related Q & A.
+Find several more inspiring examples right after the Q & A, below.

 Would your Telecommuting Proposal Package work for me in this situation? ~ Ready to Relocate

-Dear Ready: This is not the typical application of the Telecommuting Proposal Package, and it is a tougher one; the chances of approval are lower than the usual request to work remotely from home part of each week.
+Dear Ready: Yes, with a caveat: This is not the typical application of the Package, and the chances of getting long-distance telecommuting approved are lower than the usual request to work remotely from home part of each week.